emscape/HelloEmilyDev/blog-drafts/template.md

 4. Reference images using the path: images/blog/your-post-folder/your-post-folder-featured.jpg -->

-## Short Description
-Write a brief one or two sentence description of your blog post here.
-This will appear in the blog card preview.

 ## Content
 Your full blog post content goes here.
 You can use markdown formatting for rich text.